khoaho/AutoCAD.js/README.md

-AutoCAD.js
+JavaScript APIs for CAD
 ==========

-Develop Autodesk AutoCAD in JavaScript, with different APIs from Autodesk.
-AutoCAD.js makes JavaScript in AutoCAD as easy to use as possible.
+Develop CAD software in JavaScript, with different APIs from Autodesk.
+JavaScript APIs for CAD makes JavaScript in AutoCAD® (version 2010 to recent 2015), BricsCAD®, ZWCAD++ as easy to use as possible.

-AutoCAD.js should come with .NETScript for AutoCAD which is downloaded at www.NetOnApp.com
+JavaScript APIs for CAD should come with .NETScript which is downloaded at www.NetOnApp.com

-**JavaScript APIs of AutoCAD.js:**
+**CADapi.js : JavaScript APIs for CAD**

-Select all layers in the current AutoCAD database:
+Select all layers in the current AutoCAD/BricsCAD/ZWCAD++ database:

     var layers = db("layer");